 Gert Rijlaarsdam received two Masters, one in Linguistics and one in Educational Sciences while he was teaching Dutch Language and Literature since 1972 at secondary level.
-His PhD Thesis was on the Effects of Peer response on Text Quality, Writing Processes and Writing Apprehension Factors (1986).
+His PhD Thesis was on the Effects of Peer Response on Text Quality, Writing Processes and Writing Apprehension Factors (1986).
 In 1988 he became head of the Language Education section of the Graduate School of Teaching and Learning of the University of Amsterdam.
-There holds a chair in curriculum innovation.
-He was parttime as professor appointed to Antwerp University (2013-2018; 50%) and Umea University (2015-1018, 10%), and to Trondheim University (since 2021, 5%).
+There he holds a chair in curriculum innovation.
+He was appointed as a part-time professor to Antwerp University (2013-2018; 50%), Umea University (2015-1018, 10%), and Trondheim University (since 2021, 5%).

 Dr. Rijlaarsdam’s main expertise is in the learning and teaching of writing, as a learning device and as a communicative device.
 Most prominent is the focus on the relation between task processes, outcomes, task characteristics and learner characteristics.

-He supervises a dozen of PhD candidates, mostly on learning and instruction on writing, creativity and literary fiction.
-His Lab team Innovative Education in Language, Literary Fiction and Arts has strong working relations with Labs in Madrid and Leon (Spain).
-He contributed to the APA Handbook of Education, the Handbook of Language and Literacy and the handbook of Writing Research.
-He set up and edited since 1996 the book series Studies in Writing (until volume 28 volume), the Journal of Writing Research, is consultant editor for the Journal of Educational Psychology, editor-in-chief of Learning & Instruction, member of editorial boards of international research journals, and reviews for various international journals.
+He supervises a dozen PhD candidates, mostly on learning and instruction on writing, creativity and literary fiction.
+His lab team Innovative Education in Language, Literary Fiction and Arts has strong working relations with labs in Madrid and Leon (Spain).
+He has contributed to the APA Handbook of Education, the Handbook of Language and Literacy and the handbook of Writing, Research.
+He set up and edited since 1996 the book series Studies in Writing (until volume 28), the Journal of Writing Research, and is consultant editor for the Journal of Educational Psychology, editor-in-chief of Learning & Instruction, a member of editorial boards of international research journals, and a reviewer for various international journals.

 Rijlaarsdam, G., Van den Bergh, H., Couzijn, M., Janssen, T., Braaksma, M., Tillema, M., Van Steendam, E., Raedts, M. (2010).
 Writing.
 In Graham, S., Bus, A., Major, S., & Swanson, L. (Eds.).
 Application of Educational Psychology to Learning and Teaching.
 APA Handbook Volume 3, 189-228.